-Log in to the Application Status Portal to see your decision and enroll.
+Log in to the Application Status Portal to see your decision.

 Tour our campus virtually.
 Connect with your regional representative, or see if we’ll be in your area.
 Get in touch with a current student.
 See what a day in the Bates life is really like by following our SnapChat takeovers or by exploring our other social channels.

 Tour campus with a current student, or sit on an Information Session with an Admission Dean or Counselor and a Senior Fellow.
 Register here.

 You represent some of the most talented, engaged, proactive students from across the globe.
 When you arrive at Bates in August, we want you to have the tools to hit the ground running.
 Bates’ Orientation is designed to help you do just that.More on Orientation